John o' Groats: Tourism

 John o' Groats attracts large numbers of tourists from across the world all year round.
 In 2005, a popular tourist guide, Lonely Planet, described the village as a "seedy tourist trap"; in 2010, John o' Groats received a Carbuncle Award from Urban Realm magazine for being "Scotland's most dismal town".
 The completion of major redevelopment work in 2013 aimed to revitalise the area.
-In the second weekend of July, the annual Wildcat Motorcycle Rally held at the local village hall, which is run by a local club of motorcycle enthusiasts called TEAM MCC (The End And More Motorcycle Club).

 John o' Groats lies at the end of the 14th stage of the John o' Groats Trail, a long-distance walking trail from Inverness to John o' Groats.

 Hotel

 The John o' Groats House Hotel was built on or near the site of Jan de Groot's house and was established in 1875.
 It has been described by Highlands and Islands Labour MSP Rhoda Grant as "one of the UK's most famous landmarks".
 It was closed for several years and fell into disrepair, until undergoing a radical transformation by Edinburgh-based architects GLM for self-catering holiday specialists Natural Retreats.
 It reopened for business in August 2013.

 John o' Groat's House was an ancient house believed to be situated in front of the present hotel; it was marked with a flagpole now removed, deriving its name from John of Groat, or Groot, and his brothers, originally from the Netherlands, said to have settled here about 1489.
 The house was of an octagon shape, being one room, with eight windows and eight doors, to admit eight members of the family; the heads of different branches of it, to prevent their quarrels for precedence at table.
 Each came in by this contrivance at his own door and sat at an octagon table, at which, of course, there was no chief place or head.